DawidPerkowskiGit/DP_Exchange_Currency_App_NG/README.md

 ## About application

-This project is using REST API backend of my another application to display available currencies and exchange rates data.
-This is basic version, there are many things i still want to implement.
+Currency exchange rates single page frontend application.
+This project is communicating via REST API with backend of my another application, to display available currencies and exchange rates data.
+This is basic version, where users can view latest exchange rates for over 30 currencies.
+There are many things i still want to implement.

 Repository of backend application that returns exchange rates in JSON format: https://github.com/DawidPerkowskiGit/ExchangeCurrencyApp_DP